rammygit/mewbase/wire_protocol.md

 Fields

-* `streamName` - mandatory - string.
-The event stream to emit to.
+* `channel` - mandatory - string.
+The name of the channel to emit to.
 * `event` - mandatory - BSONObject.
 The event itself.
 * `sessID` - optional - int32. unique id of the producer scoped to the connection.
 Used to group transactional emits